open-cloud/open-cloud.github.io.old/4_notes.md

    plugin) will be installed as part of OpenStack via Juju.

 6. Need to automate the binding of interfaces to images.

+7. For slivers attached to a "Dedicated public IP" network, the IP address and SSH command shown on the Sliver Details page are both incorrect.